Swedenborg’s Cultural Influence

 Emanuel Swedenborg: Essays for the New Century Edition on Swedenborg’s Life, Work, and Impact, published in paperback as Scribe of Heaven, is a companion volume to the New Century Edition of the Works of Emanuel Swedenborg.
 The essays provide an overview not only of Swedenborg’s life and theology, but his influence as well.

 Emanuel Swedenborg: A Continuing Vision is a massive and masterful compilation of essays on Swedenborg and his influence.
 Prepared for the three hundredth anniversary of Swedenborg’s birth in 1988, it remains the definitive collection in this field.
-Testimony to the Invisible is a shorter compilation of outstanding essays from this volume.

 For Swedenborg’s influence on specific individuals, see: